How do you know that you’re on the right track when it comes to following the will of God for the life that you are living?

 It’s God who knows our deepest thoughts and motives.
 Psalm 139:1-4

 How do we know that we are on the right paths?
-How do we know that we are on the right track?
 How do we know that we are in the will of God for our lives?

 This is a question that many of us ask or should ask ourselves from time to time.